 Aside from a change in appearance, ectropion may also cause some discomfort, including dry eyes and irritation.
 It is also associated with watery eyes.

 Entropion is usually accompanied by severe discomfort, as the eyelashes rub on the eyes.
-Not only is this painful and irritating, it can also potentially cause damage to your corneas, and should therefore be dealt with promptly.
+Not only is this painful and irritating, but it can also potentially cause damage to your corneas and should therefore be dealt with promptly.

-Entropion is usually caused by age-related weakening of the muscles around the eyes, but may also be caused by scarring or nerve damage.
+Entropion is usually caused by the age-related weakening of the muscles around the eyes.
+Still, it may also be caused by scarring or nerve damage.

 Trichiasis: ingrown eyelashes